v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M1 Configure Dynamics 365 Supply Chain Management, Manufacturing.md

 ---
 lab:
-    title: 'There is no case study for this module'
+    title: 'There are no case studies for this module'
     module: 'Module 1 Configure Dynamics 365 Supply Chain Management, Manufacturing'
 ---

 Module 1 Configure Dynamics 365 Supply Chain Management, Manufacturing
 ======================================================================

-There is no exercises for this module
+There are no exercises for this module.